webplatform/docs/html/elements/img/index.md

 }}
 }}
 {{Notes_Section
+|Usage=When using the '''IMG''' element to display a static image, specify the URL of the image file with the [[html/attributes/src (input, img)|'''SRC''']] attribute.
+When using the '''IMG''' element to display a video clip or  VRML world, specify the URL with the '''DYNSRC''' attribute.
 |Notes====Remarks===
 This element does not fire the [[dom/events/focus|'''onfocus''']] event when it receives the input focus, unless it has been associated with a '''MAP''' element.
 The following image and video file formats are supported: